 This is also touched on during the Grant Morrison run on New X-Men as part of his efforts to give mutants a sub-culture.

 Averted in the Blade series.
 The audience learns that Blade's real name is Eric but it is rarely mentioned.

 Ditto for Blade The Series.
 The only mentions are the flashback episodes to his childhood and when he meets his father, who will not call his only son "Blade".

 Averted with Rorshach in Watchmen since no one knows his real identity until the mid-way point.
 Even then, he prefers the name Rorshach.
 Other characters oblidge since they never knew him by the name Walter Kovacs anyway.
 Also, Edward Blake is called by his real name, and his codename, The Comedian, interchanging it scene through scene.
-All the Minutemen are also called by their codenames only, just Hollis Mason (Nite Owl I) and Sally Jupiter (Silk Spectre I) being given their real names on the film.
+All the Minutemen are also called by their codenames only, just Hollis Mason (Nite Owl I) and Sally Jupiter (Silk Spectre I) being given their real names in the film.
 Nite Owl II and Ozymandias are called mostly by their real names, except on a couple of instances.
-Laurie got the worst, as she's called neither by codename or last name.

 Averted in the G.I.
 Joe Films.
 The Joes and Cobras are referred almost exclusively by their codenames, even in official capacity.